fixture-py/fixture/docs/index.rst

 -------------------------------------

 Please submit any issues, patches, failing tests, and/or bugs using the `Issue Tracker`_ on the `fixture project site`_.
-Even vague ideas for improvement will be gladly accepted.
-If your code is included, your contribution will be documented.
+Even vague ideas for improvement are welcome.
+If your code is used, your contribution will be documented.

 .. _Issue Tracker: http://code.google.com/p/fixture/issues/list